Gustry/GeoHealth/README.md

 The project aims to upgrade the GeoPublicHealth 0.95 the GeoPublicHealth to work under QGIS 3.0 (3.10) No change on the orginal function.

-Tested on QGIS 3.10 and QGIS 3.12 on Windows 10 only.
+Tested on QGIS 3.10 and QGIS 3.12 on Windows 10 only. **Install provided Fiona from "installation" directory only as the newer version causes problem with GDAL.

+## To-do-list
+- Test it on MacOS
+- Cleaning the code
+- Test other functions
+- Upload to Qgis repository

 ## Installation
 - PLEASE SEE INSTALLATION folder README first, after download the plugin or download an entire installation folder separately then follow the instruction inside.